khushii-o5/speech-email-automation/README.md

 ##  Features

 -  **Live Voice Input**: Record your Hindi message with a single click.
--  **Google Speech-to-Text**: Transcribes Hindi audio into text using Google's free tier API.
+-  **Google Speech-to-Text**: Transcribes Hindi audio into text using Google's API.
 -  **Gemini Integration**: Automatically translates and formats your text into a polished English email in a tone of your choice (formal, casual, urgency).
 -  **Auto Gmail Insert**: Preview the email and directly open Gmail with subject and body prefilled.
 -  **15-second Countdown Timer**: Visual timer with stop button for better control.